Hope van Dyne: Personality and depictions

 In late 2016, two new Avengers films were announced for 2018 and 2019.
 Lilly confirmed that Van Dyne would appear in the second film in order to preserve her debut in the titular Ant-Man and the Wasp.
 In Avengers: Endgame (2019), Van Dyne was brought by Doctor Strange to fight alongside the Avengers in the Battle of Earth.
 In 2021, Lilly voiced an alternate version of Van Dyne in season one of the animated series What If...?, appearing in the episode "What If...
 Zombies?!" where she rescues Janet who brings back a quantum zombie virus which infects the United States and eventually the world; Van Dyne is later infected and turns into a zombie.
-This storyline was further explored in the adult animated series Marvel Zombies (2025) which also featured zombie Van Dyne.
+This storyline was further explored in the adult animated television series Marvel Zombies (2025) which also featured zombie Van Dyne.
 In another episode, "What If... the World Lost Its Mightiest Heroes?", it is revealed that Van Dyne was recruited as a S.H.I.E.L.D. agent by Nick Fury but killed in Odessa, Ukraine (Note: Van Dyne was killed by the Winter Soldier; Natasha Romanoff originally went on the mission in the Sacred Timeline.) causing her father to murder potential members of Fury's Avengers Initiative in revenge.

 Lilly reprised her role in Ant-Man and the Wasp: Quantumania (2023).
 Lilly noted that she was excited to "show a side of [Van Dyne] where she would make mistakes, she would be fragile, and she wouldn't always have the right answer".
 In the film, Van Dyne is in a good place having healed her relationship with her father, succeeded in saving her mother, fallen in love with Scott and is now a mother figure to his daughter Cassie Lang.
 She sees Cassie "as a little girl who needs coddling or protecting".
 Contrastingly, her relationship with her own mother at the beginning of the film is the polar opposite where Janet tires to protect Van Dyne by not letting her in.
 After the film's release, in an interview with The Hollywood Reporter, Lilly noted that Hope did not change much in the movie adding that "there wasn't somewhere [Van Dyne] needed to get to or go other than just to repair a little wound in her relationship with her mom".
+In the film, it is also revealed that Van Dyne bought her father's company back, renaming it the Pym van Dyne Foundation "tackling housing and food shortages".
+The company later makes a brief appearance on Times Square billboards in Daredevil: Born Again (2025).